qoijjj/hardened-images/docs/FAQ.md

 3. Consider using distrobox or brew to install it
 4. Layer it using `rpm-ostree install`, as a last option

+#### How can I install command-line tools?

+[Homebrew](https://brew.sh/) is a package manager for Linux.
+It can be installed on secureblue by running `ujust brew`.
+Once installed, you can install packages with `brew install`.
+Homebrew installs packages in a separate home directory, but at the moment packages are not sandboxed, and will have the same access as any other tool.
+You may be able to use `bubblejail` for sandboxing instead.

+Homebrew is disabled on securecore images.

+[Distrobox](https://distrobox.it/) is a tool to manage Linux containers.
+You can run `ujust distrobox-assemble` to create a container, and enter it with `distrobox enter <container name>`.
+Inside, you can use the container's package manager to install command-line tools.
+Note that distrobox does *not* sandbox the containers, and should not be used to run untrusted binaries.

+If neither of the above options are suitable, you can layer Fedora packages with `rpm-ostree install`.
+This will significantly slow most `rpm-ostree` operations, including updates.
+Consider making a [custom Bluebuild image](https://github.com/secureblue/secureblue/#customization) instead.

 #### Another security project has a feature that's missing in secureblue, can you add it?

 First check if the README already has an equivalent or better feature.
 If it doesn't, open a new github issue.